 Here is my artist statement for the work I have been doing on sticky notes, that these three pieces are part of.

 Women work 24/7.
 We work full-time jobs (making 24% less than men).
 We are full-time parents (working 50% more than men doing unpaid work).
 We work hard and more than men for less money.
 It’s difficult to find time to take care of ourselves.
 Society tells women to be givers—to be self-sacrificing.
 How can I squeeze time in for me?
 To integrate art into my life, on a small, but very important scale, I began drawing on sticky notes.
 I go on jags; sometimes I am painting or writing, or life gets in the way and I don’t do them.
 But it’s been a positive way to make a little me time.
 It’s a way to explore what’s on my mind and in my heart.
-I encourage everyone—particularly women and girls–to take time to express themselves—even it if it a small scribble on a sticky note.
+I encourage everyone—particularly women and girls–to take time to express themselves—even if it is a small scribble on a sticky note.
 Make it expressive and meaningful for you.
 It’s important to make your mark on the world–no matter the size.

 You can order prints online of my work through the Kariton Art Gallery online giftshop.